 How long will tea stay fresh?

 properly, many teas can stay fresh for up to a year.
-Keep in mind that every
+Keep in mind that

-tea is different, and many variables can affect the storage conditions.
+, and many variables can affect the storage conditions.
 The

 less oxidized the leaf, the more delicate that tea is, which means it will lose